This is the multi-page printable view of this section. Click here to print.

 Using Njord!

 Short explanation how to use Njord.
 It is totally non-invasive, but still you can integrate it as well with your project.
-The example below is not touching (modifying) the project it is about to publish.
+To prove it, there is example at end of this page.

-There is only one required thing: the extension must be loaded.
-Still, the extension is non invasive, and remains fully dormant, does not interfere with your build at all, merely defines the njord: transport.
+There is only one required thing: the extension must be loaded when publishing.
+Still, the extension is non-invasive, and remains fully dormant, does not interfere with your build at all, merely defines the njord: transport.

 Setting it up